-Content by Grade
+Content by Grade for IMPACT Social Studies:

 Children learn about the foundational concepts of identity, diversity, cooperation, and citizenship.
 Themes are woven into a discovery of significant places, and historical events.
 Children will also be introduced to using primary sources, maps, and timelines to learn about the world around them.